 Who may serve as guardian?

 An individual or qualified corporate fiduciary, including non-profit corporation, a guardianship support agency ( 20 Pa.
 C.S.A. § 5551 ), a county agency, and a guardian office at a state facility ( see 20 Pa.
 C.S.A. § 5553 ).
+The proposed guardian will need to provide a criminal history report and credit history report to the court prior to being appointed as guardian.

 Who may not serve as guardian?